During the Retrospective

 Capture and Refine Growth Plan Items

 The key deliverable from the retrospective is the Growth Plan created by the team to act on the areas that will help the team to grow and to ask for help from leaders on issues that are outside of the team’s control.
 Your role is to assist the Facilitator in capturing the Growth Items for the team during the retrospective and ensure that the plan is of good quality.

 Self-organizing teams function as their own Product Owner for Growth Items.
 Growth Plan Items are added to the backlog and worked by the team or sent up to Leadership to work.
 Be sure to fill them out as completely as possible.
 Just like good user stories, the Growth Plan Items need to be well-defined with clear acceptance criteria.

 Sample Organizational Growth Item

 Along with the Facilitator, help the team to create their top few Team Growth Items as well as their top few Organizational Growth Items.
-Growth Items are added within the Assessment Results, the Growth Plan section.
+Growth Items are usually added within the Assessment Results, the Growth Plan section.
 You can view all Growth Items created by the Team on the Team’s Growth Item Dashboard.

 Building the Growth Plan

 This section details how to create a Team Growth Plan: